Juniper/py-junos-eznc/README.md

 An application will often want to perform common fucntions, and again wihtout requiring knowledge of the underlying Junos/XML.
 Examples of these libraries include: filesystem, routing-engine, and config.
 The config library, for example, allows you to do things like "rolllback", "commit check" and "show | compare" to get a diff-patch output of candidate changes.

-#### Junos XML RPC
+#### RPC Metaprogramming

 You should always have the ability to "do anything" that the Junos/XML API provides.
 This Python module attempts to make accessing the Junos as this low-level "easy".
 The [QUICK EXAMPLE](#quick-example) below illustrates this mechanism.
+The term "metaprogramming" basically means that this module will dynamically create Junos XML Remote Procdure Calls (RPCs) as you invoke them from your program, rathan that pre-coding them as part of the module distribution.
+Said another way, if Junos provides thousands of RPCs, this module does *not* contain thousands of RPC functions.
+It metaprogramms only the RPCs that you use, keeping the size of this module small, and the portability flexible.

 # QUICK EXAMPLE